 Founded in 2007, Filmgarde Cineplex prides itself in supporting local films and film literacy.
 Including exclusive releases by local and Asian filmmakers.
 Even if you haven’t heard of them, Filmgarde Cineplex is well known in the business of film cinematics.

-It became the first Cineplex in Asia to be fully-fitted with the next generation format of Immersive 3D Sound in cinema.
-And, it is the first in Singapore to launch a Cinema Website, Mobile App and Self-Ticketing Kiosk all on a Bilingual Platform.
+It’s the first Cineplex in Asia to be fully-fitted with the next generation format of Immersive 3D Sound in cinema, as well as the first in Singapore to launch a Cinema Website, Mobile App and Self-Ticketing Kiosk all on a Bilingual Platform.

 Not only do they have indie picks, but they also have Hollywood Blockbusters going on at good deals.

 Filmgarde Cineplex is located at Kallang Leisure Park 5 Stadium Walk, Singapore 397693

 Photo: Carnival Cinemas

 If we’re going to really get into great films, we definitely can’t leave out one of the biggest contributors: Bollywood.
 Firstly, they do romantic movies like no other.
 The cinema camps out at the charmingly old-school Shaw Towers tucked away from the conventional shopping centre and mall.
 The cinema screens Tamil and Hindi films from India and across the region.
 You know you’re really making your money’s worth because not only are the films amazing, but they can run up to twice as long as the typical Hollywood blockbuster.
 So get comfy and be prepared for an emotional ride.